 Net increase of 1 person every 7.7 minutes

 Population estimates based on interpolation of data from World Population Prospects

 |One birth every 5.88 minutes|

 |Net gain of one person every 7.7 minutes|

 There are people over age 18 in Gambia.

 The Gambia, officially the Republic of the Gambia, is a small country in West Africa along the Gambia River, surrounded by Senegal and a short bit of Atlantic coastline.
 The Gambia is the smallest country on mainland Africa.

 The Gambia has just 10,689 square kilometers of land, which ranks 164th in the world.
-Its 2015 population is estimated at 1.97 million with a population density of 176 people per square kilometer (74th in the world).
+Its population density of 176 people per square kilometer (74th in the world).
 Despite having very little land area, the Gambia's population continues to grow due to a high fertility rate.